HerrNamenlos123/cpp-graphics-lib/README.md

 The API is inspired by [Processing](https://processing.org/), although it is not a port.

+# Documentation

+You can find the documentation at https://herrnamenlos123.github.io/cppgfx/

 # Installation

 If you are on Linux, you must first install all prerequisites.